-If CPRIT's screening/prevention programs, research advances, and other initiatives reduce the incidence of cancer over time to equal the average of current levels observed in the five states with the lowest incidence and death rates, notable economic benefits would be realized.
-The Perryman Group estimates that the gains in Texas stemming from a substantial reduction in cancer incidence by 2045 would include more than \$15.7 billion in gross product and about 153,339 permanent jobs.
-Fiscal benefits of such a reduction in cancer incidence include an estimated \$884.3 million
+If CPRIT's screening/prevention programs, research advances, and other initiatives reduce the incidence of cancer in Texas over time to equal the average of current levels observed in the five states with the lowest incidence and death rates, notable economic benefits would be realized.
+The Perryman Group estimates that the gains in Texas stemming from a substantial reduction in cancer incidence by 2050 would include almost \$18.2 billion in gross product and about 173.778 permanent jobs.
+Fiscal benefits of such a reduction in cancer incidence include an estimated \$1.0 billion to

-If CPRIT's screening/prevention programs, research advances, and other initiatives reduce the incidence of cancer over time to equal the average of current levels observed in the five states with the lowest incidence and death rates, gains in Texas by 2045 would include more than \$15.7 billion in gross product and about 153,339 permanent jobs as well as an estimated \$884.3 million to the State each year and \$392.0 million to local government entities (in constant 2020 dollars).
+If CPRIT's screening/prevention programs, research advances, and other initiatives reduce the incidence of cancer over time to equal the average of current levels observed in the five states with the lowest incidence and death rates, gains in Texas by 2050 would include almost \$18.2 billion in gross product and about 173,778 permanent jobs as well as an estimated \$1.0 billion to the State each year and \$447.9 million to local government entities (in constant 2021 dollars).

-to the State each year and \$392.0 million to local government entities (in constant 2020 dollars).
-Moreover, these benefits do not include the obvious gains in quality of life and would not be restricted to Texas; they would bring better outcomes throughout the country and, indeed, the entire world.

-Research activity associated with CPRIT is enhancing Texas' position in a number of related industries.
-Since 2010, CPRIT has funded 1,576 awards for cancer research, product development, and prevention with the awards totaling \$2,641,125,485.
-CPRIT has enjoyed a number of successes and its programs and grants are helping attract key researchers and companies to Texas.
-CPRIT scholars have received numerous prestigious awards including the 2018 Nobel Prize in physiology or medicine awarded to Dr. James Allison, (along with Tasuku Honjo) for his work in cancer immunotherapy.
-In September 2020, multiple CPRIT award recipient Dr. Zhijian "James" Chen received the 2020 William B. Coley Award for Distinguished Research in Basic and Tumor Immunology from the Cancer
+the State each year and \$447.9 million to local government entities (in constant 2021 dollars).
+Moreover, these benefits do not include the obvious gains in quality of life and would not be restricted to Texas; they would bring better of related industries.
+Since 2010, CPRIT has funded 1,679 awards for cancer research, product development, and prevention with the awards totaling \$2,855,481,793.12 CPRIT has enjoyed a number of successes and its programs and grants are helping attract key researchers and companies to Texas.
+As